Aim67TQ7/ChatGPT-Curb/README.md

+# Curb Appeal Evaluation App

+This project provides an API for evaluating the curb appeal of a property by uploading images and receiving an evaluation.
+It also integrates Stripe for payments, allowing users to purchase a detailed report based on the evaluation.
+The backend is built using **Flask** and the frontend is built with **React**.

+## Features

+- Upload property images and receive a curb appeal evaluation.
+- Simulate interaction with an evaluation API (Anthropic or similar).
+- Process payments via Stripe for generating detailed evaluation reports.
+- Allow users to download the full report after payment.

+## File Structure

 curb-appeal/
 ├── backend/                      # Backend directory for Python code │   ├── app.py                    # Main Flask app with routes for evaluating, payments, and report generation